blaine-geiger/Lab-Phase-2/README.md

 ### Disable DHCP on managed switch
 4. Disable the DHCP service (this allows us to set a static IP for the switch).
-5. Set a static IP address on the `192.168.2.0 /24` subnet:
+5. Set a static IP address on the `10.1.2.0 /24` subnet:
-     - Avoid using an IP address that is in the DHCP range we set earlier on the firewall (we used the example of `192.168.2.50 – 192.168.2.100`).
+     - Avoid using an IP address that is in the DHCP range we set earlier on the firewall (we used the example of `10.1.2.50 – 10.1.2.100`).
-     - Also do not use the IP of the firewall’s OPT port we assigned earlier.
+     - Also do not use the IP of the firewall’s example OPT port we assigned earlier which was `10.1.2.1`
-   - Set the gateway to the firewall’s OPT port IP address we assigned earlier.
+   - Set the gateway to the firewall’s OPT port IP address we assigned earlier `10.1.2.1`.

 ## Installation of Personal Computer
 1. This step can take place after all devices are connected and the PC is powered on for the first boot up.